 In the past decade, the citizens of San Marcos have built and currently maintain more than 17 miles of trails throughout the city.
 Here are a few images that did make it into our print edition.

-Name the location of this annual August bike ride, and you could win a Boerne getaway!
-Enter by midnight on August 5th!
+Tell us the name of the city that hosts daily cattle drives, and you could win a Big Bend getaway!
+Enter by midnight on September 9th!

 As a Texan exiled for 14 years to Arizona, I feel fortunate to have found decent barbecue, chicken-fried steak, and—halfway through my time there—even Blue Bell ice cream.
 There was no Tex-Mex, though.
 And, unfortunately, there was a shocking dearth of pie.